 This crochet hook is made from three different woods.
 Each symbolizing a part of the Bald Eagle.
-The tip is Yellowheart the middle is Desert Ironwood and the Ball end is Holly for the white feather on it's head.
+The tip is Yellowheart, to symbolize the feet.
+The middle is Desert Ironwood, for the body and the Ball end is Holly for the white feather on it's head.
 It's shaped with a larger handle to relieve stress on the hand and wrist when crocheting.
 The hook has an Ergonomic shape that fits nicely in the hand.